kimtth/awesome-azure-openai-llm/README.md

 - It highlights two main value props of the framework:

   1. Components: modular abstractions and implementations for working with language models, with easy-to-use features.
-  2. Use-Case Specific Chains: chains of components that assemble in different ways to achieve specific use cases, with customizable interfaces.cite: [ref][langchain-doc]
+  2. Use-Case Specific Chains: chains of components that assemble in different ways to achieve specific use cases, with customizable interfaces.cite: [ref](https://docs.langchain.com/docs/)

   - LangChain 0.2: full separation of langchain and langchain-community. [ref](https://blog.langchain.dev/langchain-v02-leap-to-stability) [May 2024]
   - Towards LangChain 0.1 [ref](https://blog.langchain.dev/the-new-langchain-architecture-langchain-core-v0-1-langchain-community-and-a-path-to-langchain-v0-1/) [Dec 2023]